YZephyrM/pico_note/challenge/dont-you-you-love-banners.md

 ![questions](./img/DYLB_questions.png)

-As hints given by problem, I entered in `/root`, but I found that I didn't have permission to read `flag.txt` file.
+Following hint given by problem, I entered in `/root`, but I found that I didn't have permission to read `flag.txt` file.

 ![permission denied](./img/DYLB_perm-denied.png)

-At that point I didn't a clue how to continue this challenge, so I watched the "Hints" section to have inspiration.
+At that point I was stuck, so I watched the "Hints" section to have inspiration.

 > Do you know about symlinks?

-Actually I didn't ever heard about this term, thus I did my own research about that.
+Actually I didn't ever heard about this term, thus I did my own research about that:

-**Symbolic links**, or **symlinks**, are basically advanced shortcuts.
+> **Symbolic links**, or **symlinks**, are basically advanced shortcuts.
 A symbolic you create will apperear to be the same as the original **file or folder** it's pointing at:

 ```
 ln -s /path/to/original /path/to/link
 ```

-As shown on "permission denied", there was an another file named `script.py` with my target:
+As shown on "permission denied" screenshot, there was an another file named `script.py` with my target:

 ![output-script](./img/DYLB_output-script.png)

-Reading through it, I realized that it was the same programme that runs when you connect to the server and it is so for the banner in `player` directory.
+This script was the **same programm** that ran when connecting to the server, and displayed a banner from the `player` directory.

+So an idea came out:
-So I attempted to delete the original banner, then created a symlink of this flag nammed as banner in the `player` directory.
-Doing so, when I reconnected to this server, I would have the flag.
+1. Delete the original banner in the `player` directory.
+2. Create a symlink named `banner` poiting to `/root/flag.txt`
+3. Reconnect to the server

 ![test](./img/DYLB_test.png)

-And it was right !!!
+And it was successful!!!

 > flag = picoCTF{b4nn3r_gr4bb1n9_su((3sfu11y_f7608541}